eejlny/SGRACEx1/README.md

 python3 demo_sgrace.py

-After the training run the accuracy reached will the around 0.852 with the cora dataset.
+After the training run the accuracy reached will the around 0.852 with the cora dataset with 16 hidden channels.

 Now you can open demo_sgrace.py and set training = 0 and run the script again.